 In version >=0.9.5 there is an improved version of the Save Profile dialog (see below) which allows you to customize the bitrates that are offered in the render profile.

-Alternatively, once you have submitted a rendering job on a project and it is up and running in the Job Queue you can drag the render window out of the way and edit the project some more or load a new project and render that one too.
-The second submitted render job will go into the Job Queue.
+Alternatively, once you have submitted a rendering job on a project and it is up and running in the Job Queue, you can drag the render window out of the way and edit the project some more or load a new project and render that one too.
+The second render job submitted will go into the Job Queue.
 Editing the project after a render job is submitted will not change the settings on that job.

 This option overlays a time code or frame count over the rendered video.
 This will put the overlay over the entire rendered project.
-Alternatively you can use the Dynamic Text effect to place overlay over selected regions of the video.
+Alternatively you can use the Dynamic Text effect to overlay selected regions of the video.

 $ ffprobe dog_rotated_meta_data.mp4